Is Glass Breaking a Physical or Chemical Change?

 3. Crack Propagation

 Once a crack starts, it speeds up.
-Still, the energy released from the breaking of bonds feeds the crack growth.
+This leads to the energy released from the breaking of bonds feeds the crack growth.
 The crack path is unpredictable because of the amorphous structure, leading to jagged shards.

 4. Fragmentation